Harold Baker (politician)

-Harold Trevor Baker PC (22 January 1877 – 12 July 1960) was a British scholar and Liberal politician.
+Harold Trevor Baker PC (22 January 1877 – 12 July 1960) was a British scholar, barrister, and Liberal politician.

-Background
+Early life

 Baker was born on Portsea Island, the son of Louisa and Sir John Baker, MP for Portsmouth.
 He was educated at Winchester College and New College, Oxford.
 He received the Gaisford Prize in 1899.
 He was also a Craven Scholar, Hertford Scholar and an Eldon Scholar.
-He was President of the Oxford Union from 1900 to 1901.
-He was unmarried.
-In 1933 he was Fellow of Winchester College and Warden from 1936 to 1946.
+He was President of the Oxford Union in the Michaelmas term of 1900.